Discovering dinosaurs on the Isle of Wight

 With thousands of campsites across Britain, it easy to find somewhere new to explore, which can be a big site with full facilities to 'wild camping' where you have to bring everything with you.

 Alternatively, if you’re not quite into the traditional camping experience, try glamping!
-A little bit pricier, but you do get the camping adventure with the added benefit of some home comforts, such as proper beds and a stove - you can find some locations at Glamping UK.
+A little bit pricier, but you do get the camping adventure with the added benefit of some home comforts, such as proper beds and a stove.Beginner's guide to camping

 If you do decide to go for a camping experience then you are more than likely going to see one of the most beautiful sights ever.
 Looking up at the sky and seeing hundreds and thousands of little twinkly lights can be an amazing experience for kids who generally live in towns with too much ambient light to see many.